lilykasperek/DataViz_Final_Project/classmate_projects.md

 ## April 25th

 Clara is finishing up her beer and breweries shiny app.
 She just wants to fix a few minor things pertaining to colour scales/colours.

+## April 27th

+Patrick is working on his Mario kart shiny app.
+He plans on adding a few more tabs before Monday.